 "I found it!"
 She says, happily, as she shows Lorelai the bracelet.
 "I looked under the bed, and there it was.
 I thought I had looked under the bed, but I don't know, maybe I was too panicked.
 Or I don't know.
 Who cares!?
 I got it!"

 Lorelai smiles.
 "That is amazing."

 "Put it on."
 Rory says, giving Lorelai the bracelet to put on her wrist.
 "Make it tight."

 "Oh, I'm cutting off circulation here, baby."

-Rory looks at it on her wrist.
-"Ooh.
+Rory looks back at her wrist.
+"Oh.
 Look at it.
 It looks even better than before."

 "I think the time away from home did it good."

 The phone rings.
 "Okay.
 I'm going to tell Lane she can stop praying now."
 Rory runs out as Lorelai grabs the phone, laughing.

 Lorelai knocks, gently, on Lauren's bedroom door.
 She walks in and finds Lauren sitting on her bed, working on her homework.

 Lauren looks up and sees the look on Lorelai's face.
 "Elizabeth's mom called you."
 She says, already knowing.